maoruiQa/anon-kode-customised/README.md

 NODE_ENV=development pnpm run dev --verbose --debug
 ```

 ## BUGS

 You can submit a bug from within the app with `/bug`, it will open a browser to github issue create with stuff filed out.
+But I don't sure if I can solve that.
+Because I can't even code with Nodejs, and I improved this project even 100% through GPT5 in Cursor.

 ## Warning

 Use at own risk.
+If you find this project cool, please give me a star.

 ## YOUR DATA